 People often get confused with the difference between empathy and sympathy.
 Empathy is the ability to understand the feelings of another person without having those feelings yourself.
 Sympathy is the feeling of pity or sorrow for someone else.

-Having empathy for others is essential to good communication.
+Having empathy for others is essential to good internal communications.
 Being able to put yourself in someone else’s shoes and imagine what they’re experiencing helps you make better connections.
+Empathy helps us communicate our ideas in a way that makes sense to others, and it helps us understand others when they communicate with us.